Pippadi/code-metrics/README.md

 # code-metrics

-A python-based tool to get code metrics
+A python-based tool to get code metrics.

-This project needs Python 3
+This project needs Python 3 and matplotlib.